 Can Baby Shampoo Damage my Eyes?

-At the end of the day, it is isn’t just that baby shampoo is potentially damaging to your eyes, but also that it is less effective than dedicated eye cleansing products.
-Where these products are designed specifically for cleansing eyes, baby shampoos are merely lesser alternatives.
+At the end of the day, baby shampoo is potentially damaging to your eyes, and it is less effective than dedicated eye cleansing products.
+Where these products are designed specifically for cleansing eyes, baby shampoos are inferior alternatives.

 Why Eyelid Cleansers Outperform Baby Shampoos

-Although some associations such as the American Optometric Association and American Academy of Ophthalmology have yet to officially discount the use of baby shampoo as effective eyelid scrubs, more and more physicians are beginning to recommend that patients choose an eye cleanser instead of baby products that are not designed for use near the eyes.
+Although some associations such as the American Optometric Association and American Academy of Ophthalmology have yet to officially discount the use of baby shampoo as effective eyelid scrubs, more and more physicians are noticing the difference.
+They are recommending that patients choose an eye cleanser instead of baby products that are not designed for use near the eyes.

-When you’re shopping for a safe, gentle and effective eyelid cleanser, be on the lookout for these three important qualities:
+So when you’re shopping for a safe, gentle, and effective eyelid cleanser, be on the lookout for these three important qualities:

-- The cleanser is formulated and designed for use specifically on your eyelids and near your eyes.
+- A cleanser that is formulated and designed for use specifically on your eyelids and near your eyes.

 Are Eyelid Cleansers a Safe Alternative?

 To answer simply: absolutely!
-Whereas baby shampoos are designed to be detergents, eyelid cleansers are scientifically formulated to be safe and effective cleansers for the eye area.
-There are certain ingredients which may exist in both products such as polysorbates and glycerins.
+Whereas baby shampoos are designed to be detergents, eyelid cleansers are scientifically formulated to be safe and effective cleansers to keep eyelids clean.

-Again, just because an ingredient exists in both baby shampoos and eyelid cleansers does not mean that the baby shampoo is safe for direct eye usage nor does it mean that eyelid cleansers are unsafe!
+Again, just because an ingredient exists in both baby shampoos and eyelid cleansers does not mean that baby shampoo is formulated to be safe for direct eye usage.

 - Demodex mite infestation